MISSION 2024- Laos & Vietnam

 My findings:

 First, just outside the village of Kok Mak near the village of Nam Keng we came to the coordinate of an F-4 crash site which in 1996 was associated to that of Colonel Luna’s F-4D, even though it has not been officially correlated to that loss.
-This site was seen on aerial images taken by military reconnaissance SR-71 and U-2 aircraft 10 days after Colonel Luna was shot down.
+This site was seen on aerial images taken by military reconnaissance U-2 aircraft 10 days after Colonel Luna was shot down.

 Next, a short distance away we arrived in the area of the excavated site/s and started wandering around in and around a cassava field.
 I almost immediately saw the remnants of a BLU-26 cluster bomb in the dirt, we studied maps and coordinated with the GPS.
 We needed to move to the other side of this large field to access the area of interest which was the burial site location mapped for me by a geospatial expert prior to my trip.
 Hulle walked through the field where he encountered more bomb remnants and met Chris and I on the other side after we drove there.
 This field is several acres in size.
 As I walked through the field to get to the coordinate where the excavation took place I estimated it was maybe as much as 10″ deep in the trenches of the rich soil where the plants had been harvested.
 We reached the coordinate in this cassava field; per the village chief the cassava field has been in existence for the last two years.